When is the Breaking Bad movie released on Netflix? Who is in the cast? Is it a sequel?

 When asked by Entertainment Tonight in June 2019 if he might “pop up” in the film, Cranston joked: “Well, rigor mortis has a way of allowing that to happen.”

-But there may be other ways for Walter to make an appearance.
+But although the film is now confirmed to take place AFTER the events of the Breaking Bad finale, there may be other ways for Walter to make an appearance.
 “Could be [in] a flashback, or a flash forward,” he said.
 “I’m still dead, Walter White, I don’t know what [could happen].”

-Rumours of Cranston’s involvement intensified when he and Paul tweeted the same image at exactly the same time with the caption “soon”.

 Will the Breaking Bad movie be released on Netflix?